• Home

 Not through performance — but through presence.

-Certainty can be prioritised over truth.
+Certainty may be prioritised over truth.

-Compliance can take precedence over conscience.
+Compliance over conscience.

-The impact of this way of operating is often systemic.
+The impact is systemic.

-External partners can become guarded.
+Externally, partners may become guarded.
 Internally, people may stop raising issues early, stop thinking creatively, and lose confidence that honesty will be met with respect.
-Organisations can remain highly capable — yet become relationally constrained.

 It was the way people were relating.